Innovative Processing Method for Innovative Products

 5. Fages J, Poirier B, Barbier Y, Frayssinet P, Joffret ML, Majewski W, Bonel G, Larzul D. Viral inactivation of human bone tissue using supercritical fluid extraction.
 Asaio J 1998; 44-4:289-93.

-6. Frayssinet P, Rouquet N, Mathon D, Autefage A, Fages J. Histological integration of allogeneic cancellous bone tissue treated by supercritical CO2 implanted in sheep bones.
+6. Frayssinet P, Rouquet N, Mathon D, Autefage A, Fages J. Histological integration of allogeneic cancellous bone tissue ed by supercritical CO2 implanted in sheep bones.
 Biomaterials 1998; 19-24:2247-53.

 7. Thoren K, Aspenberg P, Thorngren KG.
 Lipid extraction decreases the specific immunologic response to bone allografts in rabbits.
 Acta Orthop Scand 1993; 64-1:44-6.

 8. Thoren K, Aspenberg P, Thorngren KG.
 Lipid extracted bank bone.
 Bone conductive and mechanical properties.
 Clin Orthop Relat Res 1995-311:232-46.